drycc/workflow/src/applications/ssl-certificates.md

 ## DNS and Domain Configuration

-Once the SSL certificate is provisioned and your cert is confirmed, you must route requests for your domain through Deis.
+Once the SSL certificate is provisioned and your cert is confirmed, you must route requests for your domain through Drycc.
 Unless you've already done so, add the domain specified when generating the CSR to your app with:

-    $ deis domains:add www.example.com -a foo
+    $ drycc domains:add www.example.com -a foo
     Adding www.example.com to foo... done